 Of course, they are!

-Keep reading for more about what grunge is, how it changed the fashion world and impacted other musicians.
+Keep reading for more about grunge and how it changed the fashion world and impacted other musicians.

-Don’t forget to also check out these rock and roll quotes music fans will enjoy.
+Don’t forget to check out these rock and roll quotes that music fans will enjoy.

 Short grunge quotes that are perfect for Instagram